 Our members represent all facets of the criminal and juvenile justice community, including law enforcement, corrections, prosecution, defense, courts, victim-witness services and academic research, as well as federal, state, and local elected officials.

 Click the links buttons below to learn more about the NCJA.

 Mission and Vision Policies Services Membership Staff Directory Governance

 Become a Member

 NCJA members receive news and updates about federal activity; funding opportunities; innovative and promising policies and practices; and discounted rates for NCJA's annual conference, and so much more.
 Compare member benefits.

 The NCJA staff has extensive experience in providing training and technical assistance to federal, state, local and tribal justice agencies to develop strategies to increase the effectiveness of criminal justice agencies and programs.
 We are also supported by a cadre of experienced criminal justice decision makers who can provide specialized expertise.
 Learn more about types of training and technical assistance we offer.

 Apply for an Internship

-The NCJA offers semester-long and summer internships to undergraduates.
+The NCJA offers semester-long and summer internships for students.
 This internship program is designed to provide substantive experience in criminal justice policy.
 Interns primarily research and write articles; summarize and analyze criminal justice research; attend congressional hearings, Justice Department briefings, and other local justice-related events; and participate in other projects as assigned.
 Submit an application.